emer/axon/README.md

 ### PrjnGatherSpikes: for each Prjn

-`Prjn.GVals` integrates two synaptic conductance values `G` per receiving neuron index, using Ge time constants for excitatory synapses, and Gi for inhibitory.
+`Prjn.GValues` integrates two synaptic conductance values `G` per receiving neuron index, using Ge time constants for excitatory synapses, and Gi for inhibitory.
 These values were sent before in `SendSpike` and stored in the `Prjn.GBuf` slice (see below).
 In principle synaptic conductance is computed using a standard *alpha function* double-exponential with one time constant for the rise and another for the decay.
 In practice, the rise time is < 1 msec and thus it is simpler to just add the new raw and decay (decay tau = 5 msec):
 * `GRaw = GBuf` at the `Com.Delay` index (e.g., 2 msec)
 * `GSyn += GRaw - Act.Dt.GeDt * GSyn  // GeSynFmRaw or GiSynFmRaw`